0xMiya/Guides/Gentoo_Installation_Guide.md

 system requires support for hibernation, at least as much swap space as memory has to be available.

-- For systems with multiple hard disk, it is recommended to create a swap partition
+- For systems with multiple hard disk, it is recommended to create a swap partition foreach disk.
-- foreach disk.
 - Swap on an SSD will have better performance than on a HDD.
 - Also swap files can be used instead of swap partitions.
-- When using systemd, you can also use systemd to automatically handle swap.
+- When using systemd, you can also use systemd to automatically handle swap (guide will follow).

 ### EFI System Partition (ESP)